HL7/cqf-measures/input/pages/using-cql.md

 The local identifier for the codesystem ("SNOMED CT:2017-09" in this case) should include the friendly name of the code system and optionally, an indication of the version, separated with a colon.

-Version information for code systems is not required to be included in eCQMs; terminology versioning information may be specified externally.
+Version information for code systems is not required to be included in QMs; terminology versioning information may be specified externally.
 However, if versioning information is included, it must be done in accordance with the terminology usage specified by FHIR.